5c077/exRNA-NF/README.md

 docker build -t exRNA-nf:1.0.0 .
 ```

 The image installs all dependencies defined in `environment.yml` at build time.
-Build time is approximately 10–20
+Build time should be ~10–20
-minutes on first run.
+minutes with the first run.

 ### Running the pipeline in a container

 Input data and output directories on the host machine are mounted into the
 container at runtime using `-v`.
 The pipeline reads and writes through these
-mount points so all results appear on the host filesystem as normal:
+mount points such that all results appear as expected on the host filesystem:
 ```bash
 DATA_DIR=/path/to/project_root